Updated: June 14, 2018

 So how does this affect prices?

-If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are correct.
-As you can imagine, older air conditioners more often have leaks and need repairs.
-Any systems that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a very limited supply.
-Prices have only increased due to scarcity.
+If this sounds like a case study on supply and demand, then you are correct.
+As you can imagine, older air conditioners may have more leaks and need repairs.
+Any units that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a very limited supply.
+Prices have only gone up due to scarcity.

-Don’t forget that in order to buy R22, you’ll need to be an EPA-certified technician.
+Don’t forget that in order to purchase R22, you’ll need to be an EPA-certified technician.
 So, the typical homeowner can’t purchase a cylinder themselves.
-Also, there are some firm regulations now on how refrigerant must be reclaimed and recycled, which adds to the cost.
-This expense is passed on to the homeowner as companies have to cover the increased overhead connected to R22 repairs.
+In addition, there are some firm regulations now on how refrigerant must be reclaimed and recycled, which raises the price.
+This expense is passed on to the homeowner as companies are forced to cover the increased overhead connected to R22 repairs.
 There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing units.

 So, how will this affect you?

 The cost of R22 is dramatically increasing because of the diminishing supply, and new refrigerant will no longer be available for use at all after 2020, with the exception of recycled quantities.

 If you’re thinking, “Wow, this is starting to sound expensive,” you’re correct, it is.
 This is why when our experts come out to review your unit we check to see what refrigerant your unit uses, and in the majority of the cases, we’ll advocate for an upgrade because of the increasing cost of maintaining an R22 air conditioner.

 How do I know if my unit uses R22?